 Find additional study spaces

-The GSA has a computer lab and desktop publication hub designed specifically for graduate students.
+The GSA has limited scanning, copying and printing support for graduate students.

 For general printing, there are plenty of locations around campus.